Engaging Environmental Justice in Geoscience Courses

 - Essential elements (what are the core concepts, habits and skills we hope will be integrated into geoscience) and teaching opportunities (where do you integrate in the key concepts, habits, and skills) (20 minutes) - Rob Rohbaugh

-- Round robin reporting and whole group discussion workspace
+- Round robin reporting of essential elements

 - Water & Energy - Service learning and engagement activities with Kahoot (10 minutes) - Rob Rohbaugh